 Furthermore, on March 29, 2020, officials for Palm Beach County issued an order directing all non-essential businesses to close.
 Then, on April 11, 2020, county officials issued an order recommending that all senior citizens and people with underlying health issues stay home.
 The order further directed people working in restaurants, grocery stores, pharmacies, vehicles for hire, and other areas where social distancing is not possible to wear face masks, and it suggested that all other people wear face masks while in public.

 Currently, the orders will expire on varying dates.
 As new orders are issued, new expiration dates are issued as well.
 To the extent that there is any conflict between state and local orders, the state order will supersede the local order unless the local order imposes greater restrictions.

 Consult a Dedicated Boca Raton Attorney

 Navigating the complexities of quarantine, isolation, and social distancing orders related to COVID-19 can be difficult, and people may be uncertain about their rights during the pandemic.
 If you suffered an injury during the COVID-19 outbreak, however, you still may be able to pursue a claim.
 Gregg M. Hollander is a knowledgeable personal injury lawyer who is available to answer questions and assist you in seeking damages for harm that you suffered during the pandemic.
 Mr. Hollander’s main office is in Boca Raton, and he also has offices in West Palm Beach and Fort Lauderdale, from which he represents people in Palm Beach and Broward Counties and the surrounding areas.
-You can reach the Hollander Law Firm at 561-347-7770 or via the online form to set up a consultation.
+You can reach the Hollander Law Firm Accident Injury Lawyers at (561) 347-7770 or via the online form to set up a consultation.